-“Do it in PERL, PHP, and MySQL, dude!
+“Do it in PERL, PHP and MySQL, dude!
 It is free!”

 Right, like Jeff Bezos sat down one weekend with “PERL for Dummies” and developed Amazon.com’s one-click buying technology.
 Even if that were possible, what small business owner has the time or inclination to learn how to write PERL programs?

 I’m here to tell you, “dude,” that the choice of what technical solutions to use requires skills and knowledge outside the resources of a typical small business.
-And hiring consultants to do it for you is dangerous because if you don’t really understand what they are doing, you are pretty much screwed if what they built is mission critical and it breaks (and programs break more often in this industry than anyone wants to publicly admit).
+And hiring consultants to do it for you is dangerous because if you don’t really understand what they are doing, you are pretty much screwed if what they built is mission-critical and it breaks (and programs break more often in this industry than anyone wants to publicly admit).

 Furthermore, the financial margin of error for a small business is extremely narrow by comparison to a big business.
-If Jeff did decide to write his own PERL solutions and blew $10,000 doing it only to learn that was the wrong answer, it is no big deal. $10,000 is probably the monthly paper clip budget at Amazon.com.
-But $10,000 is a huge hit for a small business — the kind of hit that can put it out of business.
+If Jeff did decide to write his own PERL solutions, and blew $10,000 doing it only to learn that was the wrong answer, it is no big deal. $10,000 is probably the monthly paper clip budget at Amazon.com.
+But $10,000 is a huge hit for a small business — the kind of hit that can put them out of business.

 No, the playing field is never really level for those reasons.